Pain is a Gift

 Pain is a gift.

-*For clarity, I do not necessarily agree with the the religious doctrine the Dalai Lama represents or his statements about the doctrine.
-In particular, I disagree with statements he has made with regard to sexuality.
+*For clarity, I do not necessarily agree with the the religious doctrine the Dalai Lama represents or his statements about the doctrine and other matters.
+In particular, I disagree with statements he has made with regard to sexuality and gender.